NoahFinberg/djangostarterproject/README.md

 2. Login to an existing account if you've already created one.
 ![Login](screenshots/login.png)

 3. Repurpose the dashboard homepage.
-Note: secret key generation functionality implemented here (good example of how to use background jobs).
 ![Homepage](screenshots/homepage.png)

 4. You can also logout by clicking on your username in the top right corner and selecting the "Logout" item.